 In target practice or when hunting, for instance, you want to have a full view and be completely sure where you are pointing your gun and what lies beyond your target.
 If you are unsure of your target, do not point at it or shoot.
 In addition, you must always have great situational awareness to see what is beyond the target since the bullet can fly through it for long distances.
 Always check that there are no people near your target.

 As a rule of thumb, always think before you shoot.
 You want to be completely sure of your target.
 Do not shoot at something if you are startled by a noise or movement, even though you may feel like your life is threatened.
-Shooting while scared or frightened can impair your judgement and increase the risk of shooting something you do not mean to shoot.
+Shooting while scared or frightened can impair your judgment and increase the risk of shooting something you do not mean to shoot.

 Never Point the Gun At Anything You Do Not Want to Shoot